 Creamy Garlic Butter Tuscan Salmon is such an incredible recipe!
 Restaurant quality salmon in a beautiful creamy Tuscan sauce!

 First off, I bought a whole salmon filet with the skin on.
 Why?
 The pre-cut salmon fillets were $10 each, so I would have spent $40 on the fish alone.
 My whole fillet was $18, so I saved $22 just by making 3 slices in the fillet.
 That’s a significant savings for minimal effort.
 Totally worth it.

 The rest of the ingredients were easy to find except for the sun-dried tomato strips.
 I can find them dry, but my grocery store didn’t have them in oil.
 Not really a big deal, though, because cutting them into strips isn’t exactly difficult.
 I will probably use the dry strips next time only to save on calories.
 They’re pretty soft when fresh and the texture isn’t very different from the tomatoes in oil.

-The directions for this Tuscan salmon recipe were easy to follow (there’s even a video tutorial), and I had it finished in 33 minutes.
+The directions for this Creamy Garlic Butter Tuscan Salmon recipe were easy to follow (there’s even a video tutorial), and I had it finished in 33 minutes.
 That’s a little over the 25 minute time listed, but it includes skinning the salmon fillet and cutting up the sun-dried tomatoes.
 I can’t count that against this recipe since I opted to skin the salmon myself.
 Otherwise, I think it would have been ready in the time specified.